-CBG is a precursor for THC, CBD, and CBC.
-It is found in very small amounts within the cannabis plant, making up about 1% of the concentration of total cannabinoids.
+CBG is a chemical precursor for THC, CBD, and CBC.
+It appears in very small amounts within the cannabis plant, making up about 1% of the concentration of total cannabinoids.

-Its aAnti-inflammatory and neuro-protective effects have been demonstrated in vitro and in vivo for neurodegenerative disease models.
-CBG has shown positive effects on reducing brain inflammation, which is one of the most dangerous culprits of degenerative brain disease.
+Its potential anti-inflammatory and neuro-protective effects have been demonstrated concurrently in vitro and in vivo for neurodegenerative disease models.

 Inflammation and oxidative stress both play roles in neurodegeneration.
 These lead to the death of neurons, which, in turn, amplifies brain degeneration.
 It is well known that these two pathophysiological processes are tightly related and influence each other.
 Inflammatory cells can produce reactive species at the site of inflammation, causing oxidative stress.
 And reactive oxygen/nitrogen species may start an intracellular signaling cascade that turns on pro-inflammatory genes.
 Given the interdependence of these processes, a compound able to act against both, such as CBG, may be a promising treatment route for the neurodegenerative disorders.

 Different cell types participate in the inflammatory processes, including macrophages.
-These immune cells act to maintain homeostasis and are directly involved in the neuroinflammation.
-Circulating monocytes are recruited form the periphery and enter into the central nervous system, contributing to the inflammatory process.
+These immune cells act to maintain homeostasis.
+Neuroinflammation directly involves them.
+Circulating monocytes come from the periphery and enter into the central nervous system, contributing to the inflammatory process.
 For this reason, these macrophages and monocytes play a significant role in disease of the central nervous system, including autoimmune and neurodegenerative diseases.